essenius/motion_camera/README.md

 To prevent too much noise during debugging, logging level of dependencies (picamera2, cv2, flask and werkzeug) is put to `info` when choosing `debug`.
 The `libcamera` log level follows this dependency level, unless the setting `LIBCAMERA_LOG_LEVELS` was set.

 Run `motion_camera.py -h` to get help about command line parameters.
 All options except `config` are also available in config files.
+There is a default config file putting log level on `info`.

 ### Synchronizer
-Synchronizes the calling thread by waiting for the next sample time, and skipping samples if necessary (large overruns)
+Synchronizes the calling thread by waiting for the next sample time, and skipping samples if necessary (with large overruns).

 ### Camera Handler
-Manages RGB frame capture from the camera (in the native size of 1296x972) and reduces its size to 800x600 in order to keep motion detection processing fast enough.
+Manages RGB frame capture from the camera (in a native size, 1296x972 for the PiCamera 1.3) and reduces its size if desired (to keep motion detection processing fast enough).

 ### Video Recorder
 Manage recording of frames to a video file, including creation of a file with a unique name (`cam_yyyy-mm-dd_HH-mm-ss.mp4`).
 It also keeps track of the duration of the video so a duration timeout can be managed.

 ### Motion Handler
 Capture the camera feed using the camera handler, detect motion and drives the video recorder.
 It detects motion by capturing a reference frame, converting that to grayscale, skipping a few frames, then capturing another frame, converting that to grayscale as well, and calculating the mean squared error between the two grayscale images.
 If that exceeds the threshold, there is motion.
 When motion is detected, a message is overlayed on the frame, and a recording thread is started if it wasn't running already.
+We handle detected motion in the following frame, to reduce the processor load per frame.

-The recording thread leverages the video recorder to do the recording, and it determines when to stop recording (if no motion is detected within the threshold, or the max video duration has been hit).
+The recording thread leverages the video recorder class to do the recording, and it determines when to stop recording (if no motion is detected within the threshold, or the max video duration has been hit).

 ### Live Feed Handler
 Provides the `/feed` handler: Displays the live feed at the right sampling rate.